SadhanaRaman/PremiumCalculator/PremiumCalculator/readme.md

 ### Tests

 Unit tests have been added to test the CalculatePremium method of the PremiumService.
-Moq has been used to mock the dependency to the Repository for the DB calls.
+The Moq framework has been used to mock the dependency to the Repository for the DB calls.
 Given more time, the tests would be expanded.

 ### Logging